-Wingsurfing is simply the use of a hand held wing in order to propel a board on the water.
+Wingsurfing is simply the use of a handheld wing to propel a board on the water.
 Using wings on surfboards and windsurf boards has been around since the mid 1980’s – something called the ‘Wind Weapon’ designed by Tom Magruder.
-While innovative for the time and offering a more freeing experience that windsurfing it never really caught on.
-Looking back we think it mainly because of the surge in windsurfing at the time as well as some short comings in the Wind Weapon such as not floating.
+While innovative for the time and offering a more freeing experience than windsurfing it never really caught on.
+Looking back, we think it mainly because of the surge in windsurfing at the time as well as some short comings in the Wind Weapon such as not floating.

-What is crazy is that the first truly commercially available wings was only mid 2019.
-In such a short space of time the sport of wingsurfing has truly exploded and gain massive traction with a huge range of people from a variety of backgrounds – experienced windsurf looking for a new challenge, paddleboarder wanting to experience foiling, downwind foiler wanting to be able to get back upwind with ease or simply a watersports novice – it does not matter… everyone can and does take part.
+What is crazy is that the first truly commercially available wings were only mid-2019.
+In such a short space of time the sport of wingsurfing has truly exploded and gain massive traction with a huge range of people from a variety of backgrounds – experienced windsurf looking for a new challenge, paddleboarder wanting to experience foiling, downwind foilers wanting to be able to get back upwind with ease or simply a water sports novice – it does not matter… everyone can and does take part.

-The sensation of using a wingsurfer is like nothing else before; it is just such a free experience nothing is attached to the board, there are no lines to tangle, set up is simple and transport as well as storage is easy.
-Once set up it all just feels so intuitive, you can pick it up and use it regardless of your experience or the board you are on as you do not need to be foiling to use a wingsurfer (albeit nothing compares with the sensation of flying above the waters surface).
+The sensation of using a wingsurfer is like nothing else before; it is just such a free experience, nothing is attached to the board, there are no lines to tangle, set up is simple, transport as well as storage is easy.
+Once set up it all just feels so intuitive, you can pick it up and use it regardless of your experience or the board you are on as you do not need to be foiling to use a wingsurfer (albeit nothing compares with the sensation of flying above the water’s surface).

 Like any wind powered sport the more wind the better but you do not need much to get going.
-If you are taking your first steps light winds on a stable paddeboard make for a great starting point.
-While if foiling you and can pump yourself on to the foil then wingsurfing in as little as 8 knots of breeze on a 6 metre wing with a 1750 front wing is achievable by many.
+If you are taking your first steps light winds on a stable paddleboard, make for a great starting point.
+While if foiling you and can pump yourself on to the foil then wingsurfing in as little as 5 knots of breeze on a 6-metre wing with a 1750 front wing is achievable by many.

 The windier it gets though the better… for many the sweet spot is 15 – 25 knots.
 And as we have seen the sport progress jumping on foils feels better with 25 knots +.
 Over 25 knots is certainly doable as wings just get smaller and everything gets much faster.